LocalLink 75 (BaltimoreLink): Opening of Central Light Rail

 When the Central Light Rail line was opened in South Baltimore and Anne Arundel County, Route 17 underwent a series of changes in various phases.

 In September 1992, the route was converted into a feeder bus into the light rail, and was truncated to the Patapsco Light Rail Stop.
 The portion going to downtown Baltimore was eliminated, though it was covered locally by Route 28.
 In addition, Sunday service was completely abolished.

 In January 1993, the route faced budget cuts.
-On weekdays, midday service between 9 AM and 2 PM, which had very low ridership was eliminated.
+On weekdays, midday service between 9 a.m. and 2 p.m., which had very low ridership was eliminated.
 Saturday service was shortened to Pinewood Village.

 In September 1993, when the final stretch of the light rail opened, midday service was restored, as the route underwent even more changes, replacing the then-eliminated Route 230.
 It was modified to serve BWI Airport and the BWI business area and hotel district.
 The portion along Hammonds Ferry Road in Linthicum was provided on a new Route 12.
 Rush hour service operated to Lake Shore Plaza, and midday service only as far as the Cromwell light rail stop.